State of the climate: Summer 2021 sets new high for average land temperature

-The year so far has been one of extremes, featuring record-shattering heatwaves, wildfires and flooding, as well as the warmest-ever meteorological summer – June, July and August – in the global land-surface record.
+The year so far has been one of extremes, featuring record-shattering heatwaves, wildfires and flooding, as well as the warmest-ever northern-hemisphere summer – June, July and August – in the global land-surface record.

 As a whole, the world is on track to have its fifth to seventh warmest year on record – depending on the dataset examined and how the last three months of the year play out.